matthieuSolente/email-darkmode/README.md

 - :heavy_check_mark: Outlook for Mac
 - :heavy_check_mark: Outlook.com

-These email clients will keep your button dark but flip the body background to be dark as well.
-Suddenly, your dark button’s edges are invisible.
+These email clients will keep the button dark but they will also flip the body background.
+This might cause issues as the button’s edges become invisible.
+ Here are some advices taken from Nicole article Envato article :

-  - Try adding a border to the outside of your button in the same colour as the background in light mode.
-Many email clients don’t alter CSS border colours when they process colours for Dark Mo
+  >- "Try adding a border to the outside of your button in the same colour as the background in light mode.
+Many email clients don’t alter CSS border colours when they process colours for Dark Mode."
-  - Try using the CSS outline property instead of the border property if you have a square button, and you can also fake a border by nesting a button inside a slightly padded element and applying a background to that.
+>  - "Try using the CSS outline property instead of the border property if you have a square button, and you can also fake a border by nesting a button inside a slightly padded element and applying a background to that".
-  - By using a background image or a linear-gradient, you can actually ensure that the colour of the fake border doesn’t change.
+>  - "By using a background image or a linear-gradient, you can actually ensure that the colour of the fake border doesn’t change."

-### Borders
+More informatio on this in Nicole article[Fixing Problems With Borders in Dark Mode (Email Design)](https://webdesign.tutsplus.com/articles/fixing-problems-with-borders-in-dark-mode-email-design--cms-39410)

 #### Using Media Queries to Control Borders in Dark Mode

 >This work on
 - :heavy_check_mark: Apple Mail (iOS and macOS)

-Example in the style block
+For borders, one simple Nicole advice is to force color through darkmode media queries

 ```
   <style>
     @media (prefers-color-scheme: dark) {